GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 ### Install software and download sample code

-Make sure you have the following software installed.
-If you use Cloud Shell, those software packages have already been installed for you.
+Make sure that you have the following software installed:

 - [Git](https://help.github.com/articles/set-up-git/)
 - [Java SE 11](https://openjdk.java.net/install/)
 - [Apache Maven 3.6.x or later](https://maven.apache.org/install.html)

+These software packages are already installed for Cloud Shell.

-If you haven't used Maven before check out this
+If you haven't used Maven before, check out this
 [5 minute quickstart](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 ### Set up your Google Cloud project

 1. Create a project in the [Cloud Console](https://console.cloud.google.com/).
 1. Enable billing for your project.
-1. Install the **[Cloud SDK](https://cloud.google.com/sdk/)** if you do not already have it.
+1. Install the [Cloud SDK](https://cloud.google.com/sdk/) if you do not already have it.
 Make sure you [initialize](https://cloud.google.com/sdk/docs/initializing) the SDK.